 Whether you believe Al Gore and his climate change philosophies or not, should rainy seasons last longer than expected (by the birds), you can expect to see more flooding in the tree hollows.

-Eclectus parrots are trying to breed in which means boy Eclectus parrots (that survived) are going to find it much easier to “get lucky” based upon the new boy to girl ratio.
+Eclectus parrots are trying to breed which means boy Eclectus parrots (that survived) are going to find it much easier to “get lucky” based on the new boy-to-girl ratio.